singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #357.
 6.8     Try dropping Egg 1 at bigger intervals at the beginning and then at smaller and smaller intervals.
 The idea is to keep the sum of Egg 1  and Egg 2's drops as constant as possible.
 For each additional drop that Egg  1 takes, Egg 2 takes one fewer drop.
 What is the right interval?
 - #358.
 5.4     Get Next: We should flip the rightmost non-trailing 0.
 The number 1010 would become 1110.
 Once we've done that, we need to flip a 1 to a Oto make the number as small as possible, but bigger than the original number (1010).
 What do we do?
 How can we shrink the number?
 - #359    8.1     Try memoization as a way to optimize an inefficient recursive program.
 - #360.
 8.2     Simplify this problem a bit by first figuring out if there's a path.
-Then, modify your algo­ rithm to track the path.
+Then, modify your algorithm to track the path.
 - #361.
 7.10    What is the algorithm to place the bombs around the board?
 - #362.
 11.1    Look at the parameters for printf.
 - #363.
-7.2     Before coding, make a list of the objects you need and walk through the common algo­ rithms.
+7.2     Before coding, make a list of the objects you need and walk through the common algorithms.
 Picture the code.
 Do you have everything  you need?
 - #364.
 8.10    Think about this as a graph.
 - #365.
 9.3     How do you define if two pages are the same?
 Is it the URLs?
 Is it the content?
 Both of these can be flawed.
 Why?
 - #366.
 5.8     First try the naive approach.
 Can you set a particular "pixel"?
 - #367.
 6.3     Picture a domino laying down on the board.
 How many black squares does it cover?
 How many white squares?
 - #368.
-8.13    Once you have a basic recursive algorithm implemented, think about if you can opti­ mize it.
+8.13    Once you have a basic recursive algorithm implemented, think about if you can optimize it.
 Are there any repeated subproblems?
 - #369.
 5.6     Think about what an XOR indicates.
 If you do a  XOR  b, where does the result have 1s?
 Where does it have 0s?
 - #370.
 6.6     Build up from this.
 What if there were three blue-eyed people?
 What if there were four blue-eyed people?
 - #371.
 8.12    Break this down into smaller subproblems.
 The queen at row 8 must be at column 1, 2, 3, 4, 5, 6, 7, or 8.
 Can you print all ways of placing eight queens where a queen is at row 8 and column 3?
 You then need to check all the ways of placing a queen on row 7.